 Decide whether to use the billing-level address (ideally for electronic goods) or account-level address (ideally for physical goods) for tax calculations

 Update your Site Settings with important taxation information about your company - including VAT number, registration number, or invoice notes.

-Decide whether or not to use VIES for VAT validation (warning: turning off this feature means you may accept potentially invalid VAT numbers), and set requirements for validation evidence.
+Decide whether or not to use VIES for VAT validation and set requirements for validation evidence.
+Warning: Turning this feature off means you may accept potentially invalid VAT numbers.

 Setting good communication with your customers is key to reducing churn and recovering revenue.
-When configuring your email templates, check for things like:
+When configuring your email templates, check the following: